Zivotofsky v. Clinton

 Zivotofsky v.
-Clinton, 566 U.S. 189 (2012), is a Supreme Court of the United States decision in which the Court held that a dispute over the regulation of passports was not a political question and thus resolvable by the courts.
+Clinton, 566 U.S. 189 (2012), is a United States Supreme Court decision in which the Court held that a dispute about passport regulation was not a political question and thus resolvable by the US court system.
 Specifically, Zivotofsky's parents sought to have his passport read "Jerusalem, Israel", rather than "Jerusalem", as his place of birth.
 The State Department had rejected that request under a longstanding policy that took no stance on the legal status of Jerusalem.
-The Court said that Zivotofsky could test the constitutionality of a Congressional law that ordered the Secretary of State to list people born in Jerusalem as born in Israel.
-This action was taken over the objections of the State Department, which insisted that issues of foreign policy were inherently political and thus not justiciable by the Courts.
-On remand, the Court of Appeals held in July 2013 that the law was an unconstitutional infringement of the President's recognition powers.
+Zivotofsky's parents then sued, citing a Congressional law that ordered the Secretary of State to list people born in Jerusalem as born in Israel.

+In Zivotofsky v.
+Clinton, the Supreme Court rejected the State Department's claim that issues of foreign policy were inherently political and thus not justiciable by the Courts.
+The State Department had argued that the case could not be resolved except by adjudicating the status of Jerusalem.
+The Court found that resolving the Zivotofskys' dispute did not require such analysis, because the constitutionality of the challenged law could be distinguished from the accuracy of the resulting passport listings.

-On April 21, 2014, the Supreme Court granted the Zivotofskys' petition for certiorari, in Zivotofsky v.
+On remand, the Court of Appeals held in July 2013 that the law was an unconstitutional infringement of the president's recognition powers, which would later be appealed back to the Supreme Court in Zivotofsky v.
 Kerry.
-In 2015, the Court held that the President of the United States has an exclusive power of recognition, and, therefore, Congress may not require the State Department to regard Jerusalem as part of Israel.

 Background

 Passport policy changes

 In early 2002, Congress passed a passport regulation as part of the Foreign Relations Authorization Act, the annual budget authorization bill for the State Department.
 The policy (entitled "Record of Place of Birth as Israel for Passport Purposes") stated that "[f]or purposes of the registration of birth, certification of nationality, or issuance of a passport of a United States citizen born in the city of Jerusalem, the Secretary shall, upon the request of the citizen or the citizen's legal guardian, record the place of birth as Israel."
 This Congress-passed policy directly contradicted the State Department's guidelines which ordered the naming of the city alone when a nation's borders were in dispute.
 This policy had been applied to citizens born in Jerusalem.

 When the act was passed in 2002, Hillary Clinton was a member of the Senate.
 The act passed by unanimous consent.
-Clinton was later appointed Secretary of State and sued in her official capacity over the State Department's refusal to issue a passport in compliance with the act.
+Clinton was later appointed Secretary of State and was sued in her official capacity over the State Department's refusal to issue a passport in compliance with the act.

 When the bill was presented to the President, George W. Bush attached a signing statement to the bill, expressing his belief that the Jerusalem policy passed by Congress would "interfere with the President's constitutional authority to... determine the terms on which recognition is given to foreign states."